snudler6/time-travel/README.rst

 using the ``time`` or ``datetime`` module.
 These modules are mocked by ``time-travel`` and return the value stored in ``TimeTravel.clock.time``.

-From now on, your time sensitive tests will run faster, more accurate, and your build will be consistent.
+From now on, your time sensitive tests will run faster, accurately, and your build will be consistent.

 Testing Time I/O Code